i-pi/i-pi/docs/src/contributing.rst

 To start contributing, note the following general guidelines:

-* Your contribution should be based on the master branch of the repository
+* Your contribution should be based on the main branch of the repository

 * We expect you to fork the repository and make all the changes in your fork